 Journalism is an equally meaningful profession.
 I saw first hand how humanitarian advocacy communication counts on good journalism to call on people to act.

-I’ve also learned that what really makes an occupation fulfilling is not the organizations we work for per se but the principles we are able to stand for by working in these organizations.
+I’ve also learned that what really makes an occupation fulfilling are not the organizations we work for per se but the principles we are able to stand for by working in these organizations.

 [Entry 282, The SubSelfie Blog]

 Tricia Zafra returns to broadcast journalism as an Executive Producer for CNN Philippines.
 Formerly a Communications Officer in Médecins Sans Frontières (Doctors without Borders), she spent 11 years working as a television news reporter and anchor in one of the major news networks in the Philippines.
 Tricia graduated with her Master’s in Psychology from the University of the Philippines-Diliman in 2019.

 Read more of her articles here.